AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/_includes/recommended-skills.md

-Although you need not be an expert of your OCS configuration, such as available streams and assets, this knowledge is helpful.
+Although you need not be an expert, a general knowledge of data science is helpful when creating a data view.
+Additionally, knowledge of your OCS data items, such as available streams and assets, is also helpful.